 Wander around Römerberg

-If you’ve got less than 24 hours in Frankfurt, your first stop simply has to be Römerberg, the city’s historical heart.
-Even when I find myself with a multi-hour layover, I can’t help but take the 20-minute train ride into central Frankfurt to get swept away by this lovely square.
+Whenever I find myself with a multi-hour layover, I can’t help but travel into central Frankfurt.
+From the airport, it’s a short 20-minute train ride into town to get swept away by Römerberg.

 Sip on some apfelwein in Sachsenhausen

 Frankfurt’s modern skyline might be the most impressive in Europe.
 Don’t let it fool you: Frankfurt’s more than glass skyscrapers and bank headquarters.

 Case in point: the beautiful historic district of Sachsenhausen.

 Located on the southern banks of the Main River, Sachsenhausen was once a separate town from the rest of Frankfurt.